 But I didn’t see them.

-Instead, I gave it to a random somebody and made him promise the next time he mudders, to help a hapless human.
+Instead, I gave it to a random someone and made him promise the next time he mudders, to help a hapless human.

 I can’t help them all, but I can help one.